Showing posts with label FNM. Show all posts

 One can see the evil and unforgiving spirit all over Minnis these days.
 He’s becoming uglier with bad political intentions- as time passes by.
 He is a pestering nuisance in the modern day Bahamian political arena - in my humble view.

 The electorate cannot stand the man, yet – that doesn’t stop him from rambling on at every opportunity.
-Sitting duck Minnis obviously feels that he is some kind of comeback kid who sees Mr. Pintard, the present FNM leader – as a seat warmer.
-How much more delusional can a sitting duck MP be?
+Lame-duck Minnis obviously feels that he is some kind of comeback kid who sees Mr. Pintard, the present FNM leader – as a seat warmer.
+How much more arrogantly delusional can a lame-duck MP be?

 Friday, January 28, 2022